code-with-amitk/Code-examples/System-Design/Scalable/Messengers/Snap_Chat/README.md

 - _7._ Application-Server will send User_B_id, timestamp, messageId to DBFinder service.
 - **8. DBFinder:**
   - *Purpose of DBFinder?*
-    - Find and searches DB which stores table of User_B, that messageId exists or not?  //See User's Table
+    - Find and searches DB which stores table of User_B, that messageId exists or not, if not updates DB  //See User's Table
     - Respond to AppServer, if messageId exits its duplicate else not
   - *Avoiding Deduplication?*
     - Every user's snaps are stored in DB until he reads them.
 Eg: When User_A sends snap to User_B.
 This snap is stored in User_B's table in DB.
     - AppServer will check User_B's SQL Database table that `messageId` exists in table or not?
       - Worldwide all snapchat clients But once message is delivered, AppServer will inform clients to reuse/reset the messageId
     - if messageId exists then its duplicate message, drop it.
+- _9._ Video,text,images are stored in different Databases(See DB Design), user-B,timestamp are pushed on MOM, user is acknowledged using zookeeper.
+- _10._ **Sender Service** will be subscriber to MOM and recieves (userB, timestamp).
+It will read DB_userB and send video,image,text to userB.

+> Requirement-2: Holding & Deleting snap
+- _11._ After sender service receives ACK from user that message is read, it will push MessageId, userId on MOM.
+- _12._ **Deletor service** gets notifcation, reads messageID,userID from MOM, checks same in DB and deletes promptly.
+  - cronjob would be running on Database to delete the contents if age>24 hours.

+> Requirement-3: Searching the user
+- Application server will delegate task to DB-Finder to search userB database, if database is not found this means user is not present.

-## 5. DB Schema
+## 5. DB Design
 - **User's Table**
 ```
 | UserID | messageID | TextURL | VideoURL | Timestamp | src_UserID |